 Minor damage to the battery can affect the car’s performance and result in costly maintenance.

-If your car is facing several issues mentioned below, it is a warning sign for you to clean the battery corrosion until it will become a cause of changing the whole battery with the new one.
+If your car faces several issues mentioned below, it is a warning sign for you to clean the battery corrosion until it becomes a cause of changing the whole battery with the new one.

 - The car takes time when starting up.

 - The headlights of the car are dim and blinking.

 - Car air conditioning is not working correctly.

 - Find a slight change in the performance of the car.

 Any of these problems can indicate your car battery has corrosion.

 The next step is to look under the hood for proper inspection.